bloominstituteoftechnology/Multi-Level-Feedback-Queue-Complete/README.md

-One of the main jobs of operating system kernels is that they need to be able to execute all of the processes running on your computer efficiently such that high priority processes are completed as quickly as possible, while also ensuring that there is some fairness in how they schedule processes; even if a process is a low priority, it eventually needs to be complete execution.
+One of the main jobs of operating system kernels is that they need to be able to execute all of the processes running on your computer efficiently such that high priority processes are completed as quickly as possible, while also ensuring that there is some fairness in how they schedule processes; even if a process is a low priority, it eventually needs to complete execution.

-In order to achieve this, schedulers essentially iterate through all of the processes on your computer, grab the highest priority process and execute it for a time quantum.
+In order to achieve this, schedulers iterate through all of the processes on your computer, grab the highest priority process and execute it for a time quantum (a slice of time).
 Once the time quantum is up, the process has either completed or it hasn't.
 If it hasn't, then the process is shunted to the next lower priority queue to wait until it is its turn again.
 If the process completed during the initial time quantum, then it gets discarded and the scheduler moves on to the next process in line.